LLM Construction

 Why It Matters

-The quadratic cost is the fundamental bottleneck for long-context models.
+The quadratic cost is the reason long-context models spend so much work on attention.
 A model processing 100K tokens needs attention matrices with entries per layer.
 This has motivated extensive research into efficient attention: sparse attention, linear attention, FlashAttention (which reduces memory but not FLOPs), and sub-quadratic architectures like Mamba.

 Failure Mode

 The scaling is for standard dense attention.
-Methods like FlashAttention reduce the memory cost from to by computing attention in tiles, but the compute cost remains .
+FlashAttention (Dao et al., 2022) reduces the memory cost from to by computing attention in tiles, but the compute cost remains .
 True sub-quadratic compute requires architectural changes (sparse or linear attention), which can reduce model quality.

 Parameter Counting